yllekz/ms-edge-annoyances/README.md

     * Privacy
         * Uncheck "Allow sites to check if you have payment methods saved"
     * Services
-        * Disable all under "Services" - this is junk like coupons, nonprofit stuff, etc.
+        * Disable all under "Services" - this is junk like coupons, Shopping, nonprofit stuff, etc.
+	* Disable "Use a web service to help resolve navigation errors"
+	* Disable "Suggest similar sites when a website can't be found"
+	* Disable "Save time and money with Shopping in Microsoft Edge"
+	* Disable "Get notifications of related things you can explore with Discover"
+	* Address bar and search -> Search engine used in the address bar = DuckDuckGo
     * Search and service improvement
         * Uncheck "Help improve Microsoft products by sending the results from searches on the web"
 	* Personalize your web experience